 6. Giving you a perfect failure platform

 At Toastmasters, you can fail as much as you like.
 Mess up a speech, show up late, forget to print the program, whatever it is you have not done any damage to your career.
 And perhaps more importantly, it won’t cost you anything to fail.
-You can basically regard Toastmasters as a sheltered environment where you can expose others to you shortcomings without fear of repercussions.
-Over time you will learn from any mistakes you make and you will be stronger as a result, trust me I have done quite a few myself (and keep doing them to a lesser extent).
+You can basically regard Toastmasters as a sheltered environment where you can expose others to your shortcomings without fear of repercussions.
+Over time you will learn from any mistakes you make and you will be stronger, as a result, trust me I have done quite a few myself (and keep doing them to a lesser extent).

 7. Staying very affordable

-Got you attention now?
+Got your attention now?
 You are looking at a fee of about $100 for 6 months which is not bad considering a corporate speaking course could cost that per hour.
 The lion’s share of your membership dues will go towards the room hire, the rest to the global HQ which provides you with course manuals and other handy things.
 Toastmasters International is a non-profit organization and your meeting is run by functionaries who are basically unpaid volunteers (and before long, you will become one as well).

-I found Toastmasters through a Google search, looked up a club near to me (The Grosvenor Square Speakers in London) and went down to check it out.
+I found Toastmasters through a Google search, looked up a club near to me (The Grosvenor Square Speakers in London), and went down to check it out.
 Guests are always welcome and there is no obligation to join up.

-After a few meetings I made my mind up to join.
-When I announced it at the club, this elderly Irish fellow came over to where I was sat, firmly shook my hand and said “son, this is the best decision you have ever made”.
+After a few meetings, I made my mind up to join.
+When I announced it at the club, this elderly Irish fellow came over to where I was sat, firmly shook my hand, and said “son, this is the best decision you have ever made”.
 That to me was a very powerful endorsement that has stuck in my mind ever since.

-Once I started speaking and getting in to the swing of things, I somehow ended on the club committee and I have realized that the many facets to Toastmastering have been very conducive to my business and career.
+Once I started speaking and getting into the swing of things, I somehow ended on the club committee and I have realized that the many facets to Toastmastering have been very conducive to my business and career.
 I never did see that Irishman again, perhaps he was a guest, perhaps he was the resident ghost of Toastmasters – whatever the case I am very happy I joined.

 Call to action

 Joining Toastmasters is my best business and career tip and I recommend it to everyone.
-The one thing you have to bear in mind is that it is not a quick fix and it will take time and effort to get through the manuals in order to becoming the confident speaker and leader you aspire to be.
+The one thing you have to bear in mind is that it is not a quick fix and it will take time and effort to get through the manuals in order to become the confident speaker and leader you aspire to be.
 So with that in mind, there is certainly no time like the present to visit a club near you to find out whether it’s the thing for you.
 Here is a link to the Toastmasters club finder.